 When Sean isn’t behind the camera himself, or supporting a student who is behind (or in front of) the camera, he experiences occasional success as a sustainable homesteader on his family’s ten-acre settlement south of the metro where he lives with his wife Sarah (MS science teacher and Director of School Gardens) their two children Sage (class of 2021) and Solomon (class of 2023), 30 chickens, 6 beehives and Sarge the guard dog.
 Chloe FosterMS & US BTVN Intern, Varsity Girls Volleyball Head Coach

 Chloe later decided to transfer to Drury University and play volleyball for the Panthers.
-During her time there, she was a member of the school’s television network, DUTV, and had her own radio show.
+During her time there, she was a member of the school’s television network, DUTV, had her own radio show, and created a website for the volleyball program.
 Chloe was also the communications intern for Drury Athletics.
 She photographed and produced livestreams for men’s and women’s basketball, swimming and baseball.
 She also helped launch the department’s first fan-based smartphone application.